shriya-24/VADOPS/README.md

   - predictions: to save prediction results of the checkpoint model passed
   - training_dynamics: to save the training_dynamics during the finetuning
   - datamap_graphs: this is where we save the datamap graphs for a model using the training_dynamics
+  - workflow_configs: contains all the workflow configuration
+  - output: used to saved the output for the workflows

 **Note:** One can choose different directory path for saving finetuned model checkpoints, prediction and slurm outputs.
 But, I highly recommend to follow the above folder structure as we gonna work on each workspaces in future.